Class CfnService

 Remarks

-If no value is specified, the tags are not propagated.
-Tags can only be propagated to the tasks within the service during service creation.
-To add tags to a task after service creation, use the TagResource API action.
+If no value is specified, the tags aren't propagated.
+Tags can only be propagated to the task during task creation.
+To add tags to a task after task creation, use the TagResource API action.

 Role